Skip to main content

 Tips for agent prompts

-• Ask Claude to cite IDs.
-When summarizing opportunities or memories, have Claude include the id field in its output.
-That way you can drill into a specific item and verify Claude isn’t confabulating.
+• Cite opportunity and memory IDs.
+Have Claude include the id field when summarizing.
+That way you can verify Claude isn’t confabulating.

-• Use the confidence field on memories.
-Tell Claude to flag any memory under 0.8 confidence as a hypothesis rather than a fact.
-Detected patterns are AI-generated; treat them accordingly.
+• Use the confidence field.
+Tell Claude to flag any memory under 0.8 confidence as a hypothesis, not a fact.
+AI-generated patterns are educated guesses.

 Troubleshooting

-Check the connector status in Settings → Connectors.
-If it’s red, re-authorize.
-If your PAT was revoked or expired, generate a new one and update the connector.
+Check Settings → Connectors.
+If the Audity connector is red, re-authorize.
+If your PAT was revoked or expired, generate a new one in Settings → API Tokens and update the connector.

 Token format is wrong.
 Most common cause: the connector double-prefixed Bearer Bearer aky_....
-Edit the connector auth and remove one Bearer , or paste only aky_... (depends on which UX field you’re filling, see Step 3 above).
+Edit the connector auth and remove one Bearer , or paste only aky_... (depends on which UX field you’re filling in Step 4 above).

 Token lacks write scope.
 Generate a new token with both read and write scopes, then update the connector.

 Your plan may not include the operation you’re trying to run.
-Some plans are read-only or lead-generation-focused, while audit-capable paid plans unlock writes.
-Check GET /api/user/tier and any requiredTier field in the 403 response.
+Check audity_get_tier for your tier and read any requiredTier field in the 403 response.

 What’s next